 This page is designed as a resource for students of World View Studies, a comprehensive class for home schooled high schoolers.
 This class uses the World Views of the Western World curriculum created by David Quine.
-We meet in three places around Fort Worth: Lakeside Presbyterian Church in Southlake, Our Redeemer Lutheran Church in Grand Prairie, and First Baptist Church of Smithfield in North Richland Hills.
+We meet in two places around Fort Worth: Our Redeemer Lutheran Church in Grand Prairie and First Baptist Church of Smithfield in North Richland Hills.
 Class time is only once a week for three hours, and continues for four years.
 Yet in that time almost all high school credits are earned except for math and science.
 The student accomplishes the bulk of his/her work at home under the guidance of Father and Mother.

 More details on the class itself is found at: Why attend these classes if my children are homeschooled?